Search features

 Anthony C. Bellassai Email Email More info More Info

 MUSI 190.
 PRIVATE STRING LESSON - BASS.
 This course consists of one full hour for two credits of individual instruction on the string bass.
 Students will improve technical skill as well as become familiar with string literature for the bass.
-Semester course, two hours.
+Two hours.

 a section of the STRING LESSON - DBL BASS (1 HR) course in Music - MUSI